Sachin9591/Sachin9591/README.md

+<u>Hi there, I'm <a href="https://sachin9591.github.io/">Sachin Kumar B</a> - Senior Software Engineer</u>

-## Experienced Software Developer Transitioning to Data Scientist | Proficient in Python, SQL, Data Analytics, and Machine Learning | Skilled in Web Development and Project Management
+### Experienced Software Developer Transitioning to Data Scientist | Proficient in Python, SQL, Data Analytics, and Machine Learning | Skilled in Web Development and Project Management

 Experienced **Software Developer** transitioning into **Data Science** with a strong background in **Python**, **SQL**, and **Data Analytics**.
 Proven expertise in **web development**, including **ASP.NET** and **Django**, as well as embedded systems and **IoT** technologies.
 Skilled in leading teams, managing projects, and delivering complex solutions aligned with business objectives.
 Currently enhancing skills in **Machine Learning (ML)** and **Artificial Intelligence (AI)** to contribute to data-driven decision-making and innovative projects.